ROAM: Robust and Object-Aware Motion Generation Using Neural Pose Descriptors: Method

 Our goal is to synthesise 3D motion sequences of a character approaching and interacting with chairs and couches of various geometries, scales, and orientations.
 To learn such motions, we restrict ourselves to using motion-capture data with only one reference exemplar object per category; chairs and couches are considered separate categories.
 The overall schema of our method is shown in Fig.~\ref{fig:overview}.
 We propose a \textit{divide-and-conquer} strategy consisting of two main stages: First, our Goal Pose Synthesis (GPS) module takes a reference pose and an unseen target object and then generates an adapted goal pose, which fits the shape of the target object.
 We do so using our novel Skeletal Descriptor Fields (Sec.~\ref{sec:gps}) which help the optimiser discover correspondences between the reference and the target object.
 With the goal pose synthesised, we need to seamlessly integrate it into our motion synthesis pipeline for low-level control.
 This is facilitated by our second component, lightweight Neural State Machine(\textit{l}-NSM), that synthesises a natural walking motion approaching the object and interacting with it from the starting pose towards the final goal pose (Sec.~\ref{sec:motion_net}).
 Finally, we propose an improved bidirectional blending scheme that seamlessly integrates the \textit{l}-NSM motions with the goal pose.

 The key motivation behind this two-stage design is that each task in separation can be trained with less data.
 More precisely, the goal pose synthesis solely requires an object dataset and \textit{l}-NSM only requires motion-capture data paired with as few as one object per category.
-We now introduce the modules in detail.